Roropey/CSI_Project/README.md

 This program contains the reconstruction part of the implementationFrom a low resolution model and series of outputs, it produces an obja file that shows the reconstruction iterations.

+## script.py

+script.py program correspond to an execution of the decimation and reconstruction of multiple obj model in example folder.
+The goal is to produce the obja file of the reconstruction with the color at each step of reconstruction and a colorless version to have a less big file to be upload on a measurement file.

 ## Original git, js and src folder, server.py and index.html

 The folder "Original git" contains the original README and decimate.py program given by the https://gitea.tforgione.fr/tforgione/obja deposit. "jc" and "src" folder are used by server.py and are from the git deposit.